Urology Care Foundation - What is Male Infertility?

 Transurethral Resection of the Ejaculatory Duct (TURED)

-Ejaculatory duct blockage can be treated surgically.
-A cystoscope is passed into the urethra (the tube inside the penis) and a small incision is made in the ejaculatory duct.
-This gets sperm into the semen in about 65 out of 100 men.
+Ejaculatory duct blockage can be treated with surgery.
+A cystoscope is passed into the urethra (the tube inside the penis) and a small cut is made in the ejaculatory duct.
 But there can be problems.
 Blockages could come back.
 Incontinence and retrograde ejaculation from bladder damage are other possible but rare problems.
-Also, only 1 in 4 couples get pregnant naturally after this treatment.
+It is not the most common way couples get pregnant after a treatment.

 Treatment for Unknown Causes of Male Infertility

 Sometimes it's hard to tell the cause of male infertility.
 This is called "idiopathic" male infertility.
-Your health care provider may uses experience to help figure out what works.
+Your health care provider may use experience to help figure out what works.
 This is called "empiric therapy."
-Because infertility problems are often due to hormones, empiric therapy might balance hormone levels.
 It's not easy to tell how well empiric treatments will work.
-Each case is different.
+Each case is unique.

 Assisted Reproductive Techniques